ValidMind for model development 3 — Integrate custom tests

 Key insights:

-• True negatives are the most frequent outcome: The normalized value for true negatives (predicted False, actual False) is 0.33, representing the highest proportion among all matrix cells.
+• True negatives are the most frequent outcome: The model correctly predicts negative cases 34% of the time, representing the highest proportion among all categories.

 Parameters: